Sherwin Williams CHB Paint Review

 Is It Good for Painting Ceilings?

 For ceilings outside of the bathroom, CHB is my go-to paint.
 Since ceilings are rarely cleaned, I don't worry as much about the durability of the paint.
-But for a bathroom ceiling, a premium eggshell, or satin paint, with an anti-mildew additive in it, is the best option.
+But for a bathroom ceiling, a premium eggshell, or satin paint, that resists mildew, like Duration Home, is the best option.

 On ceilings, this paint dries in a true flat finish that hides drywall imperfections, like seams and lumps, really well.
 When two coats are applied, there are no visible lap marks from the roller when dry.
 Drywall repairs on a ceiling need to be primed separately, otherwise the patch will be visible through this paint.